-- 3.5.2.8 The City's responsibilities for community facilities/services include parks, community centres, recreation facilities, libraries, and museums, among others.
-Where appropriate, the City shall establish standards for the level of these community facilities/services through policies of this Plan and other municipal studies and strategies. - 3.5.2.9 Proposals for new development and redevelopment shall take into account the availability and location of existing and proposed public community facilities/services, and be phased so new public community facilities/services can be provided efficiently, effectively, and in a logical fashion.
+- 3.5.2.7 The City's responsibilities for community facilities/services include parks, community centres, recreation facilities, libraries, and museums, among others.
+Where appropriate, the City shall establish standards for the level of these community facilities/services through policies of this Plan and other municipal studies and strategies. - 3.5.2.8 Proposals for new development and redevelopment shall take into account the availability and location of existing and proposed public community facilities/services, and be phased so new public community facilities/services can be provided efficiently, effectively, and in a logical fashion. - 3.5.2.9 Public community facilities/services shall be provided in an equitable, sustainable, efficient manner and their use optimized through application of the following policies: - a) Partnership and collaboration among providers and funders of community facilities/services, including the City, shall be strongly encouraged. - b) The use of existing community facilities/services shall be optimized to serve the surrounding community, wherever feasible, before the development of new facilities is considered. - c) Where community facilities/services are deemed to be surplus, other community facility/service uses shall be given first priority in disposal of the property.

-- 3.5.2.10 Public community facilities/services shall be provided in an equitable, sustainable, efficient manner and their use optimized through application of the following policies: - a) Partnership and collaboration among providers and funders of community facilities/services, including the City, shall be strongly encouraged. - b) The use of existing community facilities/services shall be optimized to serve the surrounding community, wherever feasible, before the development of new facilities is considered. - c) Where community facilities/services are deemed to be surplus, other community facility/service uses shall be given first priority in disposal of the property. - d) Shared use of sites and buildings, including clustering/co-locating of facilities into campus-like settings with shared parking facilities, shall be strongly encouraged. - 3.5.2.11 Public buildings and public community facilities/services provide a focal point, image and sense of identity for communities.
+- d) Shared use of sites and buildings, including clustering/co-locating of facilities into campus-like settings with shared parking facilities, shall be strongly encouraged. - 3.5.2.10 Public buildings and public community facilities/services provide a focal point, image and sense of identity for communities.
 Clustering/co-locating of new facilities which support a range of services on a shared site or in a shared building optimizes efficiency and improves convenience and accessibility.
-Clustering also creates a major destination that can be readily served by transit, facilitates service integration, and provides flexibility for program or use change as community needs change. - 3.5.2.12 New public buildings and public community facilities/services shall be designed and strategically located to support the urban structure and intensification policies, Sections B.2.4 Residential Intensification and E.2.0 Urban Structure, and support the effective and efficient delivery of emergency medical, fire and police services. - 3.5.2.13 All new public buildings and public community facilities/services shall: - a) be designed to reflect and enhance local community character, image, identity, and sense of place; - b) be encouraged to include public art as part of overall site and/or building design; - c) provide equitable public access to telecommunication (web access); and, (OPA 167) - d) be in compliance with the Corporate Energy and Sustainability Policy and constructed to promote water conservation, energy efficiency, renewable energy systems and/or alternative energy systems, including district energy, in accordance with Policy B.3.7.2, where feasible.
-(OPA 167) - 3.5.2.14 Policies B.3.5.2.1 to B.3.5.2.3 inclusive, B.3.5.2.5, B.3.5.2.6, and B.3.5.2.9 to B.3.5.2.12 a) and b) inclusive shall not apply to the renovation, expansion, or adaptive reuse of existing buildings for community facilities.
-(OPA 167)
+Clustering also creates a major destination that can be readily served by transit, facilitates service integration, and provides flexibility for program or use change as community needs change. - 3.5.2.11 New public buildings and public community facilities/services shall be designed and strategically located to support the urban structure and intensification policies, Sections B.2.4 - Residential Intensification and E.2.0 - Urban Structure, and support the effective and efficient delivery of emergency medical, fire and police services. - 3.5.2.12 All new public buildings and public community facilities/services shall: - a) be designed to reflect and enhance local community character, image, identity, and sense of place; and, - b) be encouraged to include public art as part of overall site and/or building design. - 3.5.2.13 Policies B.3.5.2.1 to B.3.5.2.3 inclusive, B.3.5.2.5, B.3.5.2.6, and B.3.5.2.9 to B.3.5.2.12 inclusive shall not apply to the renovation, expansion, or adaptive reuse of existing buildings for community facilities.